 Flamenco guitarists: The best guitarists in flamenco history

-The Spanish guitar is one of the most popular musical instruments and the best flamenco guitarists are recognized for their talent all over the world.
-Who does not love the sound of Paco de Lucia, Tomatito, Sabicas, Vicente Amigo, among so many other famous Spanish guitarists who have influenced in some way the history of such a beautiful instrument.
+The Spanish guitar is one of the most popular musical instruments, and the best flamenco guitarists are recognized for their talent all over the world.
+Who does not love the sound of Paco de Lucia, Tomatito, Sabicas, Vicente Amigo, among so many other famous Spanish guitarists who have, in many ways, influenced the history of such a beautiful instrument.

-In this opportunity we will select what we consider to be the best guitarists in the history of flamenco.
-These lists often leave many people unhappy because they exclude musicians who are considered more relevant or include others who may not be as important to some people.
-That is why in culturasonora we try to be as objective as possible, using some selection criteria that we believe must be met for a musician to be considered one of the best Spanish guitarists of the genre.
+On this occasion, we will select what we consider to be the best guitarists in the history of flamenco.
+These lists often leave many people dissatisfied, because they exclude musicians who are considered more relevant, or include others who may not be as important to some people.
+That is why, in Culturasonora, we try to be as objective as possible, using some selection criteria that we believe must be met for a musician to be considered one of the best Spanish guitarists of the genre.

-This aspect has two aspects.
-One of them is the legacy in terms of the evolution of flamenco and the new ways of interpreting it through harmonic evolution.
-The other aspect refers to its contribution to making it universal and guaranteeing its continuity through the promotion of competitions, teaching institutions or the projection of new talents.
+This aspect has two angles.
+One of them is legacy in terms of the evolution of flamenco, and the new ways of interpreting it through harmonic evolution.
+The other angle refers to their contribution to making it universal, and guaranteeing its continuity through the promotion of competitions, teaching institutions or the projection of new talents.

-It is nothing more than the control that these musicians have over the technique of the flamenco guitar: the mastery of the alzapúas, the picados, the tremolo, the chords, rasgueos and the general quality of the technique.
+It is simply the level of control these musicians have over the technique of the flamenco guitar: the mastery of the alzapúas, the picados, the tremolo, the chords, rasgueos and the general caliber of the technique.